 By Cara Difiore and Christine Grimadi

-Today I’ll be talking about why I realize why I think we actually all are aliens and why I also think there is no such thing as typical and the differences between neurodivergents and neurotypicals.
+Today we’ll be talking about why we realize why I think we actually all are aliens and why we also think there is no such thing as typical and the differences between neurodivergence and neurotypicals.

 This category is about Neurotypicals vs Neurodivergents where Autistic people compare to Typical people.
 Neurodiversity is about Autism and Atypical would get along together like hobbies or interest

-All are typical people who spend their time going on their phones the whole day, spend too much time on Social Media, and go to parties with expensive lifetime experiences like music festivals and spoiling themselves.
+Most typical people spend their time going on their phones the whole day, spend too much time on Social Media, and go to parties with expensive lifetime experiences like music festivals and spoiling themselves.
 There always unhappy, and depressed and find ways to get into trouble.
 There is always talking when there socializing and talking about life and other topics about what’s going on.
-Some Neurotypical people often think it’s cool to use drugs like vapes, cigarettes, and other harmful items, which are very addictive and harm your body.
+Some Neurotypicals (not saying all of them) often think it’s cool to use drugs like vapes, cigarettes, and other harmful items, which are very addictive and harm your body.
 They often talk about the hotter body and good-looking faces which it does sickens people because I would’ve done the same thing.
 Most of the younger generation like myself don’t even do social activities as they used to.
-I’m not even typical and I’ve noticed some of this stuff not from every single allistic person but from some of them.
+We’re not even typical and I’ve noticed some of this stuff not from every single allistic person but from some of them.
 I’ve also never done most of these things except being depressed and getting in trouble, not on purpose though.
+Christine probably has although I can’t speak for her.

 I hope this helped you understand and learned something new today.